-WinPLC7 is a programming and simulation software from VIPA for every PLC programmable with Siemens STEP[®]7.

-This tool allows you to create user applications in FBD, LAD and STL.

-Besides of a comfortable programming environment, WinPLC7 has an integrated simulator that enables the simulation of your user application at the PC without additional hardware.

-This "Soft-PLC" is handled like a real PLC and offers the same error behavior and diagnosis options via diagnosis buffer, USTACK and BSTACK.

-Detailed information and programming samples may be found at the online help respectively in the online documentation of WinPLC7.
+General PLC programm This tool allows Besides of a integrated simu the PC without This "Soft-PLC programming and simulation software from VIPA for every nable with Siemens STEP ® 7.
+Is you to create user applications in FBD, LAD and STL. comfortable programming environment, WinPLC7 has an ulator that enables the simulation of your user application at additional hardware.
+C" is handled like a real PLC and offers the same error diagnosis options via diagnosis buffer, USTACK and nation and programming samples may be found at the online ely in the online documentation of WinPLC7.
+Alternatives he possibility to use the Siemens SIMATIC manager instead om VIPA.

-Alternatives

-There is also the possibility to use the Siemens SIMATIC manager instead of WinPLC7 from VIPA.
 Here the proceeding is part of this manual.

-System requirements

-- Pentium with 233MHz and 64Mbyte work space - Graphics card with at least 16bit color we recommend a screen resolution of at least 1024x768 pixel. - Windows 98SE/ME, Windows 2000, Windows XP (Home and Professional), Windows Vista

-Source

-You may receive a demo version from VIPA.
-Without any activation with the demo version the CPUs 11x of the System 100V from VIPA may be configured.

-To configure the SPEED7 CPUs a license for the "profi" version is necessary.
-This may be online received and activated.

-There are the following sources to get WinPLC7:

-Online

-At www.vipa.de in the service area at Downloads a link to the current demo version and the updates of WinPLC7 may be found.

-Order no. Description SW211C1DD WinPLC7 Single license, CD, with documentation in german SW211C1ED WinPLC7 Single license, CD, with documentation in english SW900T0LA ToolDemo VIPA software library free of charge respectively demo versions, which may be activated
+System requirements Graphics caresolution of Windows 98 h 233MHz and 64Mbyte work space ard with at least 16bit color - we recommend a screen f at least 1024x768 pixel.
+BSE/ME, Windows 2000, P (Home and Professional), Windows Vista Source the demo vers configured.
+To configure necessary.
+This tive a demo version from VIPA.
+Without any activation with sion the CPUs 11x of the System 100V from VIPA may be the SPEED7 CPUs a license for the "profi" version is s may be online received and activated.
+Following sources to get WinPLC7: Online e in the service area at Downloads a link to the current demo e updates of WinPLC7 may be found.
+CD Order no. SW211C1DD SW211C1ED SW900T0LA Description WinPLC7 Single license, CD, with documentation in german WinPLC7 Single license, CD, with documentation in english ToolDemo VIPA software library free of charge respectively demo versions, which may be activated